-Renewing calls for ever further infringements on the Rights of law abiding citizens as a response to the criminal actions of a single individual.
+Renewing calls for even further infringements on the Rights of law-abiding citizens as a response to the criminal actions of a single individual.
 Lautenberg solemnly ran down the “Top Ten” list of reasons gun control advocates trot out to justify their insatiable lust for power and control, wrapped in the emotional rhetoric of “reasonable”, “need” and “commonsense”.

 Words that are intentionally and carefully chosen for their inherent open ended interpretations, words that have vastly different meanings to different people, yet have no place in any rational discussion about laws or proposed laws.

 They are words used as a cynical sales pitch, worthy of the best advertising ever devised by Madison Avenue.
 Used to sell the idea of taking, by government force, just a little bit more of the Rights of Americans in the name of an impossible-to achieve level of safety.

 And Founding Father Benjamin Franklin warned us of precisely this tactic when he stated